mutumakigunda56-rgb/Tujiinue-Chama/README.md

-This project is a blockchain based savings ledger for Tukiinue Chama How To Run.
+This project is a blockchain based savings ledger for Tujiinue Chama How To Run.
 Open Remix IDE
 Upload Chama.sol from the Browse (contract) folder